CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltridentityprotection/src/README.md

 ## Dependencies

-This package assumes the following:
+This package assumes that CrowdStrike Falcon data is being ingested into LogScale with the CrowdStrike FDR parser.

-- CrowdStrike FDR parser has been installed.
-- CrowdStrike Falcon Identity Protection is being sent to LogScale.

 ## Support